oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ### 5.1.6 Conformance Clause 6: CSAF content management system

-A CSAF content management system satisfies the "CSAF content management system" conformance profile if:
+A CSAF content management system satisfies the "CSAF content management system" conformance profile if the content management system:

-* It satisfies the "CSAF producer" conformance profile.
+* satisfies the "CSAF producer" conformance profile.
-* It satisfies the "CSAF viewer" conformance profile.
+* satisfies the "CSAF viewer" conformance profile.
-* It provides at least the following management functions:
+* provides at least the following management functions:

   * create new CSAF documents
   * prefill CSAF documents based on values given in the configuration (see below)